 My obligatory Manhole cover photo.
+I love finding these in all the places I visit.

 In cities such as Charleston, you could easily spend a week and still not see or do everything offered for your enjoyment.
 Let alone try restaurants with great reviews and recommendations, or a special location.